DevExpress/dotnet-eud/dashboard-for-web/articles/web-dashboard-designer-mode/ui-elements/dialogs-and-wizards/dashboard-data-source-wizard.md

 ![](../../../../images/dashboard-data-sources-add-button.png)

-In the invoked window choose the existing data sources or click **Create data source**....
+In the invoked window, choose the existing data source or click **Create data source**....

 ![](../../../../images/dashboard-create-data-source.png)